-Jane - The same and all all and the second states in the second second second second second second second second I think it is also clear that lawyers will play an increasing role in government service and private business at the expense of private practice.
-This is already the trend in the United States I think we will see increasing numbers working in the social welfare area using skills of negotiation, advice and manipulation of government machinery rather than the adversary skills of conflict 72 If the American experience is any guide we will probably see an increase in so-called "pre-paid" legal services 73 Although this has been challenged four times before the Supreme Court of the United States the Bar has four times been rebuffed.
-Centainly, it is difficult to see the future of legal aid.
-However one of the prime problems which the private profession will have to grapple with is the extent to which the middle income earner, unable himself to afford access to the law and disqualified from assistance by legal aid schemes, is left in a disadvantageous position short of true equality before the law.74
+I think it is also clear that lawyers will play an increasing role in government service and private business at the expense of private practice.
+This is already the trend in the United States.
+I think we will see increasing numbers working in the social welfare area using skills of negotiation, advice and manipulation of government machinery rather than the adversary skills of conflict.
+12 If the American experience is any guide we will probably see an increase in so-called "pre-paid" legal services.
+73 Although this has been challenged four times before the Supreme Court of the United States the Bar has four times been rebuffed.
+Certainly it is difficult to see the future of legal aid.
+However one of the prime problems which the private profession will have to grapple with is the extent to which the middle income earner, unable himself to afford access to the law and disqualified from assistance by legal aid schemes, is left in a disadvantageous position short of true equality before the law.
+74

 Australian studies plainly show the utility of legal representation before the courts.
 Although I predict a growing number of lay advocates, I have no doubt that legal aid will ensure that an increasing number of persons are fairly represented, especially in criminal matters.
-Given the intensive training at a high level which the profession requires, the re-alignment of the profession from routine conveyancing into assisting the resolution of the real disputes of our society. is nothing less than a precondition of survival.
+Given the intensive training at a high level which the profession requires, the re-alignment of the profession from routine conveyancing into assisting the resolution of the real disputes of our society is nothing less than a precondition of survival.
 Retreat behind monopoly walls to overpriced routine work is the kind of "feather-bedding" which members of the legal profession would be the first to condemn in other occupations, and rightly so.
-The use of labour-saving equipment has begun in the legal profession but in this country as in the United States, it has a long way to go to catch up to business.75 The use of computers, particularly for office management and the retrieval of legal information76 has only just commenced.
-There is no évidence yet about whether photocopiers and like equipment have been used to reduce the cost of delivering services to the community, although it seems doubtful to me that it has.